 When I was in college all but one of our teaching assistants were male.
-Do I have to mention that she was a mathematician and math was considered as a field suitable for women?
+Do I have to mention that she was a mathematician?
+Math was considered as a field suitable for women.
 Nevertheless, she always tried to dress to be invisible among her male peers.
 Of course, none of our professors was female.
-This means there were no role models that one could use to get clues what to wear as a women engineer or female physical scientist.
-At that time there was only one female meteorology professor in Germany.
+This means there were no role models that one could use to get clues what to wear as a women engineer or female physicist.
+At that time, there was only one female meteorology professor in Germany.
 However, she worked in aeronomy, which was as close as none.

 When I studied atmospheric physics in France, it was even worse.
 In my class of 11, I was the only gal.
 One day, on our way to lunch, one of my classmates said “Nicole, you aren’t a woman.”
 I asked him “Why do you say that?”
 Then another classmate answered “You don’t wear nail polish, you drive a car, fly a sailing plane, study atmospheric physics, and you don’t dress like a woman.”

 Back then, I literally lived in my black leather pants – a hand-me down from my brother.
-I loved my leather pants.
-I wore them with kitten heels or with pumps with up to 2 inch (5 cm) heel.
-Depending on the weather I paired my leather trousers with a button-down shirt (solid, plaid or striped), T-shirt with cotton scarf (I couldn’t afford silk) or a cotton sweater.
+I loved my leather pants, and wore them with kitten heels or pumps with up to 2 inch (5 cm) heels.
+Depending on the weather, I paired my leather trousers with a button-down shirt (solid, plaid or striped), T-shirt with cotton scarf (I couldn’t afford silk) or a cotton sweater.
 My favorite outerwear was my suede bomber jacket.
-I loved to wear my hair in a long braided pony tail that reached to my upper hip.
-Huge DIY and plastic earrings (e.g. planes, cars, geometric figures) were my thing.
-It was the Rock’n Roll phase of my progress of my style evolution.
+My hair was in a long braided pony tail that reached to my upper hip.
+Huge DIY and plastic earrings (e.g., planes, cars, geometric figures) were my thing.
+I was in my Rock’n Roll phase of my progress of my style evolution.

-It was during my time in graduate school, when I started regularly wondering about my work attire.
-It dawned to me that dressing nicely/stylishly, being female and interested in fashion/style is not associated with being intelligent while at the same time, dressing like the guys wouldn’t help to fit in.
-It seemed like a no-win situation.
+During my time in graduate school, I started regularly wondering about my work attire.
+It dawned to me that the science community associated dressing nicely/stylishly, being female and interested in fashion/style with not being intelligent.
+At the same time, dressing like the guys wouldn’t help to fit in neither.
+Wearing the right clothing seemed like a no-win situation.

 At conference dinners, I felt like a nice table accessory.
 Nobody would discuss science with the few female attendees at a conference dinner, reception or ice-breaker.
 On the contrary, we young women were introduced asap to the accompanying wives to entertain them!
 They, of course, told us that sciences isn’t right for us, and we should have kids asap!

 When you are following the blog already for a while, you know that I have a challenge of finding my size in Alaska.
-I always get sent to the youth department!
-Thus, I shop when I am out of state.
+I always get send to the youth department and I learned how to deal with body discrimination!
+As a result, I shop when I am out of state.
 One day during a lunch break between conference sessions, I left the congress building to browse a nearby mall.
 I went into a store of a well-known bridge brand that also makes very stylish, fashion forward career clothes.
 When I browsed the merchandise, a salesperson asked me very friendly what I am looking for.
 “A straight skirt that hits about 2 inch (5 cm) above the knee and a fitted blazer in size XS.”
 I replied.
 She looked at me and said “When I look how conservative you are, you better go to Macy’s.”
 I thanked her for the advice and just left.
-I was fully aware that my clothes were lying about me.
-I wore the wrong clothes for the setting I was in.
+I was fully aware that I wore the wrong clothes for the setting I was in.

 Does a woman engineer or physical scientist make already a bad impression, when the client or audience expect a guy to show up?
 What about the outfit for a job interview?